Alternative Text: Tips and Best Practices

 Brevity and Style

 It is best to limit your alt text to 1-3 sentences.
 Write clear, succinct sentences with precise language and proper punctuation.
-Don’t try to put complex formatting like bulleted lists into your alt text; screen readers will not recognize them.
+Don’t put complex formatting like bulleted lists into your alt text.

 Quick Tips and Notes